-There is, however, a counter-argument to be made.
-A possible interpretation of Trump's strategy in responding to the pandemic is that it was in line with the preferences of his core constituents.
-Survey data reveal a striking difference in attitudes towards the pandemic between Democratic and Republican voters.
+&lt;sup>9https://projects.fivethirtyeight.com/coronavirus-polls/ attitudes toward the pandemic between Democratic and Republican voters.
 According to Gallup, only 25% of Republican respondents are "worried about getting the coronavirus," whereas this percentage climbs to almost 80% among Democratic respondents.
 Similarly, about 60% of Republican respondents are "ready to return to normal activities right now," whereas a mere 3% of Democratic respondents are ready to resume a normal lifestyle.
 We see similar differences for questions related to practicing social distancing, wearing masks, and avoiding large crowds.
-While ideology influences attitudes toward the pandemic in other countries as well, the differences between Democratic and Republican voters in the U.S. are uniquely large.
-In short, given the polarization of U.S. politics, voters seem to be experiencing the very same event in very different ways based on their partian identities.
-If this is the case, even a global pandemic responsible for hundreds of thousands of deaths may not meaningfully reduce support for President Trump, especially among his base.
+While ideology influences attitudes toward the pandemic in other countries as well, the differences between Democratic and Republican voters in the USA are uniquely large.
+In short, given the polarization of US politics, voters seem to be experiencing the very same event in very different ways based on their partisan identities.
+If this is the case, even a global pandemic responsible for hundreds of thousands of deaths may not meaningfully reduce support for Trump, especially among his base.

-2 Data and Empirical Strategy
+2 Data and empirical strategy